Hibiscus Strawberry Bubble Tea

 - Cover and steep for 5 minutes.
 Strain tea and let cool.Herbal teas like hibiscus can be steeped for longer without getting bitter.

-- Boil water and in a saucepan.
+- Cook tapioca balls.
+Boil water and in a saucepan.
 Add tapioca balls.Bring ¾ cup of water to a boil in a saucepan.
 Once you see big bubbles (2-4 minutes), add tapioca balls.
 Keep boiling for 8 more minutes on medium-high heat.
 Cool slightly, until tapioca balls aren't too hot to eat.
 They should still be very warm.

-- Put the warm tapioca balls and strawberry syrup in a cup.
+- Assemble the drink.
+Put the warm tapioca balls and strawberry syrup in a cup.
+Add the ice, follow by the oat milk.

 - Pour the tea on top.Serve immediately.
 Use an extra wide straw to drink.